alicebob/sqlittle/README.md

 for example be storing app configuration in read-only sqlite files.

+# docs

+https://godoc.org/github.com/alicebob/sqlittle for the go doc and examples.

 # features

 - low level interface to access tables and indices.
 Full table/index